 Free radicals are normal by-products of chemical reactions that take place in the body, formed when oxygen interacts with various molecules, just like a cut apple that turns brown when exposed to oxygen.
-Free radicals contain ‘unpaired’ electrons making them very unstable and highly reactive molecules that seek out and ‘steal’ electrons from other molecules such as proteins, fats, DNA or cell membranes.
+Free radicals contain ‘unpaired’ electrons making them very unstable and highly reactive molecules that seek out and ‘steal’ electrons from other molecules, such as proteins, fats or cell membranes.
 This process is known as ‘oxidation’ and leads to ‘oxidative damage’ with detrimental effects on cells.

 Everything from breathing and eating, to pollutant exposure, can trigger oxidative damage.
-Oxidative cellular damage is a common feature in the source and progression of many health conditions.
 How the body responds to oxidative damage depends on age, genetics, medical history, level of exposure to pollutants and other environmental stressors, including diet and lifestyle.

 Antioxidants love working together